+Supplementary Figures and Tables for:

+Mutation rate analysis via parent-progeny sequencing of the perennial peach I. A low rate in woody perennials and a higher mutagenicity in hybrids

+Zhengqing Xie, Long Wang, Lirong Wang, Zhiqiang Wang, Zhenhua Lu, Dacheng Tian, Sihai Yang, Laurence D. Hurst

+DOI: 10.1098/rspb.2016.1016

 Supplemental Fig S1.
 Pedigree information of peach F2s of the interspecific group (III).
 In this pedigree, the 2005-W is the F1 offspring of ZXST-1 (Prunus davidiana) and 96-7-52 (Prunus persica).
 In this pedigree, 30 selfed F2s (NE1 to 30) from a F1 tree of 2005-W were employed to detect de novo mutations.
 In addition, except for 91-1-5 and 96-7-52 which have already died, the other four parents (HR-E, MLWL-E, SG-E and ZXST-1 have been sequenced in this study.
 HR-E (Sunred), Prunus persica (L.) Batsch; MLWL-E (Maravilha), Prunus persica (L.) Batsch.
 SG-E (Shu Guang) Prunus persica (L.) Batsch; ZXST-1, (Zhou Xing Shan Tao), Prunus davidiana　(Carr.)
 Franch.

 Supplemental Fig S2.
 Sampling timeline of intraspecific group I and interspecific group III.
 All trees were sampled in 2015.
 Leaves were collected from an arbitrary branch of a tree or from the whole saplings.